Songwriting Basics

 *cue uplifting music*

-Before we dive into our 5 tips for overcoming creative block, let’s examine what’s preventing you from writing songs in the first place!
+Before we dive into our 5 tips for overcoming creative block as a songwriter, let’s examine what’s preventing you from writing songs in the first place!

 via GIPHY